 “My sin burdened me heavily.
 But when I measured it against Your Grace, O Lord, Your forgiveness came out greater.” – Imam Shafii

-There are literally countless of things to be grateful of.
+There are literally countless things to be grateful for.
 From the most trivial, like a good drive somewhere to the best Guidance in sha Allah.
 There can be thousands of things in between those two that we alone know best which blessings move us the most.

 And [remember] when your Lord proclaimed, ‘If you are grateful, I will surely increase you [in favor]; but if you deny, indeed, My punishment is severe.’
 [Quran, 14:7]

 From a great nights rest to a child homeschooling with us, obedient children, a loving mom, a patient husband, eye-sight the list is endless alHamdulilah Sit down, write at least 10 things down that you’re grateful for at the beginning of your day and watch yourself have a brighter, happier, peaceful day in shaa Allah .

 Gratitude is one of the best and quickest ways to regain our focus.
 Many times when we feel stuck it means we’re giving too much attention to things that stress us and aren’t showing gratitude to the stuff we can do and we have.
 Remember we are by default going to have anxiety about certain situations.
 That’s okay but still try to keep in mind gratitude.